Managing pests and diseases without chemicals

 Remove diseased sections of plants

 By cutting out disease, you may limit the spread.
 Coral spot is an example where a fungus from infected tissue can grow down into healthy wood.
-Accurate pruning at the branch collar also enables a tree to compartmentalise decay.
 With soil-borne diseases, such as honey fungus, remove infected roots when digging out plants.

 Add organic matter

 If used as a barrier, mulch can stop disease spores splashing back onto plants.
-A winter mulch will bury rose black spot spores and stop them re-infecting spring growth.
+As an alternative to clearing up fallen rose leaves a thick winter mulch will bury any leaves affected by rose black spot and stop spores from them re-infecting new spring growth.

-Incorporating organic matter such as green manures into soils can combat fungal pathogens as competitive micro-organisms are created in the decomposition process.
+Incorporating organic matter such as green manures into soils can sometimes help to combat soil-borne pathogens, as competitive micro-organisms are created in the decomposition process.
 The act of cultivating the soil in itself will break up small roots exposing pathogens to the environment.

 Crop rotation and laying areas fallow

 Rotating crops on your veg plot will prevent reinfection of vegetables of the same family by starving out soil-borne diseases (as well as provide better nutrition and healthier plants).
-For some problems with a wide host range, areas may need to be left fallow for several years.
+Rotation tends to work best against diseases with a narrow host range, such as Fusarium wilts.
+For some problems with a wider host range areas may need to be left fallow for several years.

 Resistant cultivars or rootstocks

-Resistance is not the same as immunity, but it may allow a crop to be harvested before disease takes its toll, as with blight resistant tomatoes.
+Resistance is not the same as immunity, but it can often allow a crop to be harvested before disease takes its toll.

 Homemade and naturally derived products